sojeong2020/product/README.md

 ## Design Structure
   * Create Core module, feature module, and shred module.
-  * Reuse Components : Header component and recentlViewdProduct component are shared in the other components.
+  * Reuse Components : Header component and recentlViewdProduct component can be shared in the other components.
-  * Create cart service so that reuse and access in other components.
+  * Create cart service that is reused and accessed in other components.

 ## Functionalities
- 1. Display a list of products
+ 1. Display a list of products.
- 2. When user click a product in the list, navigated to a single product detail page
+ 2. When user clicks a product in the list, page navigates to a single product detail page.
- 3. Show a count of the number of product in the shoping cart, when user click a button "Add to cart", and navigated to shopping cart page
+ 3. When user clicks a button "Add to cart", show count of the number of products in the shopping cart and navigate to shopping cart page.
- 4. Show a list of recently viewd products
+ 4. Show a list of recently viewd products.

 ## Extra Functionalities
 1. The cart items can be removed.
 2. Total cost of shopping cart items are calculated on updates in shopping cart items.
-3. Display total number of products on the top in the list of product page.
+3. Display total number of products at the top of the list of products page.
-4. Show number how many items in the cart.
+4. Display number of items in the cart.
-5. Clear cart items at once
+5. Clear cart items at once.
-6. Show cart item only one time even though click "Add to button" over twice.
+6. Filter items in basket to prevent repeated clicks of "Add to button" displaying the same item multiple times.

 ## Improvement
 * Create a function to add product quantity in the shopping cart.
-* Track a list of recently viewed products after refreshing page
+* Track a list of recently viewed products after refreshing page.
-* Use global style CSS
+* Use global style CSS.

 ## View